 Tracking lung cancer

 Terence from Essex was diagnosed with lung cancer in 2014.
-He had surgery and is now taking part in the TRACERx study.
+He had surgery and is now taking part in the TRACERx study which is mapping the genetic changes in patients' cancers over time.
+This will vastly improve our understanding of the disease and spark ideas for how to best treat it using personalised programmes.
 “I’m being tracked by one of the biggest organisations in the world!
 It’s almost like you’re giving a donation, but instead of giving money, you’re donating whatever information you can pass on.
-And I think that’s brilliant.
-You’re donating your body, in a way, to research.”
+It is not only helping myself but others in a similar situation which is excellent.”